michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.0 =
+- Added a utility class for WordPres Readme parser and the markdown syntax.
 - Added a utility class for plugin bootstraps.
 - Added user meta factory class for adding fields in the user profile page.
 - Fixed a bug that `style_{...}` and `script_{...}` filters were triggered twice in generic admin pages.